wthorp/ld_preload/README.md

 double performance for FUSE-like filesystems, by eliminating OS overhead and the security measures required for transferring data between user space and kernel space.

-There are few examples of using LD_PRELOAD with Go, but as of 09/24, they are trivial examples.
+There are few examples of using `LD_PRELOAD` with Go, but as of 09/24, they are trivial examples.
-An open source C library (https://github.com/sholtrop/ldpfuse/) exists for implementing a FUSE-like file system in C.
+[ldpfuse](https://github.com/sholtrop/ldpfuse/) is an open source C library for implementing a FUSE-like file system in C.
-(cunoFS)[https://cuno.io/] is a commerical example of this technique.
+[cunoFS](https://cuno.io/) is a commerical example of this technique.

 ## Preliminary Findings